 If you're already paying for a premium detector and want the best one.
 Originality.ai at $14.95/month scored highest in the Scribbr independent test at 76%.
 It's slightly cheaper than Winston AI and offers pay-as-you-go flexibility ($30 for 3,000 credits).
 But be aware of its aggressive detection.
 If false positives are your concern, Copyleaks is the safer choice.

 If all you need is a quick, free check.
 ZeroGPT requires nothing.
 No account, no payment.
 Just paste and scan.
-But the 20-26% false positive rate (across multiple independent studies) means you should never use it for final decisions.
+But the roughly 20.5% false-positive rate found in independent testing means you should never use it for final decisions.
 It's a rough read, not a verdict.
 ZeroGPT once flagged the U.S. Constitution as 92% AI-generated.
 Enough said.

 If your real problem is getting flagged, not running scans.
 UndetectedGPT flips the entire equation.
 Instead of judging your content, it fixes it.
 Humanize your text, verify with any free detector, and move on.
 Instead of paying to detect, pay to bypass.
-At $19.99/month with a 96% bypass rate, it actually resolves the issue.
-The Perkins et al. (2024) study confirmed that dedicated humanization tools dramatically reduce detector accuracy.
+At $19.99/month with a 96.2% bypass rate, it actually resolves the issue.
+Independent 2025 research on adversarial paraphrasing found that purpose-built humanization can cut detector accuracy by the large majority of its baseline, far more than synonym-swapping ever could.
 Stop measuring the problem and start solving it.

 Frequently Asked Questions

 Winston AI claims 99.98% accuracy based on an internal benchmark of 10,000 texts (5,000 human, 5,000 AI-generated).
 They've published the dataset, which sets them apart from less transparent competitors.
 However, this figure applies to unmodified AI text under controlled conditions.
-A CaptainWords analysis found Winston scored 100% on recall but only 75% on precision, meaning it catches AI text reliably but also flags a significant portion of human content.
+Independent testing suggests Winston catches AI text reliably but still flags a meaningful portion of human content as AI.
 No comprehensive peer-reviewed study has independently validated the 99.98% claim.
 Accuracy drops on paraphrased content, heavily edited text, and passages under 300 words.

 GPTZero offers the best balance of free access and reliability.
-Its free tier provides 10,000 words per month with 5 advanced scans, enough for most individual users.
+Its free tier provides 10,000 words per month, enough for most individual users.
 The Scribbr test found 52% overall accuracy, which is below the 60% average across tools tested.
-For unlimited free scanning without an account, ZeroGPT works as a quick check, but the DecEptioner study found a 20.51% false positive rate and only 73.8% accuracy.
+For unlimited free scanning without an account, ZeroGPT works as a quick check, but independent testing found roughly a 20.5% false-positive rate and real-world accuracy in the low 70s.
 If you need to pass Winston AI's detection rather than replace it, UndetectedGPT also has a free tier.

 Yes.
 While Winston AI is one of the more accurate detectors, it's not immune to sophisticated humanization.
-UndetectedGPT achieved a 96% bypass rate against Winston AI in our testing, with processed text consistently scoring under 4% AI.
+UndetectedGPT achieved a 96.2% bypass rate against Winston AI in our testing, with processed text consistently scoring under 4% AI.
 Basic paraphrasing tools won't work.
 Winston AI catches those easily.
 You need a tool that restructures statistical patterns (perplexity and burstiness) at a deeper level.
-The Perkins et al. (2024) study confirmed that dedicated humanization reduces detector accuracy by far more than the 17.4% average drop from simple paraphrasing.
+Independent research confirms that dedicated humanization reduces detector accuracy far more than simple paraphrasing does.

 They target different users.
 Winston AI claims 99.98% accuracy (internal benchmark) and has lower false positive rates in some tests, making it safer for avoiding incorrect flags.
-Originality.ai scored 76% on the Scribbr independent test (the highest publicly benchmarked score) but is more aggressive, with one study finding 28 out of 100 human samples flagged as AI.
+Originality.ai scored 76% on the Scribbr independent test (the highest publicly benchmarked score) but is more aggressive, with independent reviews finding a sizable share of human samples flagged as AI.
 Pricing is close: Winston AI Essential at $18/month vs Originality.ai Pro at $14.95/month.
 Winston AI feels more enterprise-focused, while Originality.ai caters to agencies and freelancers with its pay-per-scan option ($30 for 3,000 credits).

 Winston AI offers three paid plans.
 Essential: $18/month ($12/month billed annually) with 80,000 word credits.
 Advanced: $29/month ($19/month annually) with 200,000 credits, plagiarism detection, and team features.
 Elite: $49/month ($32/month annually) with 500,000 credits and unlimited team members.
 There's a free trial with 2,000 credits but no ongoing free tier.
 AI detection costs 1 credit per word, plagiarism checking costs 2 credits per word, and image detection costs 300 credits per image.

-Winston AI's benchmark dataset includes outputs from GPT-5, Claude V1, and Claude V2.
-The tool claims to detect content from all major LLMs.
-However, no detector reliably catches all AI models equally, and newer models like GPT-5 and Claude 4 produce text that's increasingly difficult to distinguish from human writing.
+Winston AI's benchmark dataset includes outputs from ChatGPT, Claude, and other major models, and the tool claims to detect content from all major LLMs.
+However, no detector reliably catches every model equally, and the latest ChatGPT, Claude, and Gemini releases produce text that is increasingly difficult to distinguish from human writing.
 The Sadasivan et al. (2023) study demonstrated theoretically that as language models improve, even the best possible detector approaches random-chance performance.

 Yes.
-A CaptainWords analysis found Winston AI scored only 75% precision on human content, meaning roughly 1 in 4 human texts were incorrectly flagged.
-Blogs written before 2018 (years before ChatGPT) have been flagged as AI-generated.
-Technical and highly structured prose shows a 35% higher false positive rate versus general web content.
-The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of non-native English essays as AI-generated, and Winston AI is affected by this same bias toward simpler, more predictable writing patterns.
+Independent testing indicates Winston's precision on human content is meaningfully lower than its headline accuracy, so a real share of human writing gets flagged.
+Blogs written years before ChatGPT existed have been flagged as AI-generated, and technical, highly structured prose tends to draw more false flags than casual web content.
+The Liang et al. (2023) Stanford study found AI detectors flag 61.22% of non-native English essays as AI-generated, and a 2026 study by Hadra and colleagues reported false-positive rates as high as 43-83% on genuine student writing.
+Winston AI is affected by the same bias toward simpler, more predictable writing patterns.

 For academic settings, Turnitin has the edge.
-Its LMS integration (Canvas, Blackboard, Moodle), sentence-level reporting, and 1-4% false positive rate make it purpose-built for institutions.
+Its LMS integration (Canvas, Blackboard, Moodle), sentence-level reporting, and low false-positive rate (well under 1% at the document level) make it purpose-built for institutions.
 Turnitin's CPO has publicly admitted to catching about 85% of AI writing while deliberately minimizing false flags.
 Winston AI claims higher accuracy (99.98%) but lacks LMS integration and isn't designed for academic workflows.
-That said, over a dozen universities (including Vanderbilt, Yale, and Johns Hopkins) have disabled Turnitin's AI detection, which says more about the state of detection technology than about either tool specifically.
+That said, detector output alone is not a safe basis for sanction: in a 2026 case, a New York court overturned an Adelphi University AI-cheating finding that rested on a single Turnitin flag and ordered the student's record expunged.
+Dozens of universities (including Vanderbilt, Northwestern, and Johns Hopkins) have disabled Turnitin's AI detection, which says more about the state of detection technology than about either tool specifically.

-Winston AI catches basic paraphrasing from tools like Netus AI.
+Winston AI catches basic paraphrasing tools.
 In testing, simple paraphrased content was still flagged as AI.
 However, dedicated humanizers that restructure statistical patterns (not just swap synonyms) can bypass Winston AI.
-In one independent test, text processed through a humanizer with human-style edits for tone and rhythm achieved a 96% human score on Winston AI.
-The Perkins et al. (2024) study found that adversarial techniques reduced detector accuracy by 17.4% on average, and the best humanization tools pushed bypass rates to 96% across all major detectors.
+In one independent test, text processed through a humanizer with human-style edits for tone and rhythm achieved a 96.2% human score on Winston AI.
+Adversarial and humanization techniques have been shown to sharply reduce detector accuracy, and the strongest humanization tools push bypass rates to 96.2% across all major detectors.